 Anyway, back to what I was saying.
 Try them out.
 Find one that isn’t greasy, isn’t thick, and has UVA and UVB protection.
 I do recommend spf 30, but even a wimpy spf 15 is better than nothing.
 (And no, your makeup doesn’t count unless you’re caking it on thick like a creepy Nicaraguan birthday party clown) You can find one that isn’t greasy, promise.

 And remember, I’m not going to recommend products because, well, there are like 5 million spf’s out there.
 For real.
-But maybe some guidelines might help:
+So here is one final ‘must’ in my mind:

 It should be UVA and UVB protection.

 Try going to places like a spa/doctors office, The Body Shop, Sephora, Ulta, Nordstrom, where at least there is a person there to help.
 Look at reviews, ask around.
 Find out the return policy too.
 Little known fact: Most products can be returned.
 So buy it and try it out, ask the person you’re buying it from what you can do if you don’t love it!!
 If it’s greasy or gives you zits, take it back.
 Especially when you buy it from a spa/Esthetician/Dermatologist.
 We are committed to your skin, and so if something doesn’t work that we recommended or helped you pick out, come back and talk to us.
 I always let my clients return products or exchange for something different if they didn’t love it.

 If you’re worried about looking a little less tan than you’d like, fake it.
 (Ladies, aren’t we good at that anyway?!)
 There are some fantastic tinted sunscreens out there for days when you don’t want to wear any make up but still want a tiny bit of color.
 I happen to do both, because I go back to my ^ comment.
 Give me all the color.
 And guess what, Bare Minerals finally has pressed powder and they have a lovely pressed bronzer!